Our very own Dan Merkling wrote an article for the Syracuse Connect magazine. Dan would like to share that article with our club. Thank you Dan!

 still get the signs and window decals that say you do.
 If the burglar thinks you’ve got

-a security system, they’ll go elsewhere with easier pickings.
+a security system, they’ll go elsewhere with easier pickings. - Detect

 a.
 Get a security system